Ashes or hair are turned into a unique Memorial Diamond.

 Diamond Selection and Costs

 Carbon is the element of life and the foundation each diamond consists of to 99.9% .
 Diamonds have been created under vast pressure and enormous heat naturally in the bowels of the earth.
-To create a diamond from human cremains we have to simulate the same conditions.
+To create a diamond from human cremains or hair we have to simulate the same conditions.
 For this we need to isolate the Carbon from the cremated remains, transform it into Graphite and finally turn it into a Memorial Diamond.

 The Cremation is already known since Bronze Age.